moleculerjs/site/source/docs/moleculer-web.md

 ```

-## Service settings
+## Full service settings
-List of all settings of Moleculer Web servie
+List of all settings of Moleculer Web service:

 ```js
 settings: {